HEPTACOM/heptaconnect-core/README.md

-# HEPTAConnect Core
+# HEPTAconnect Core
 #### This is part of HEPTACOM solutions for medium and large enterprises.

 ## Description

-This is the HEPTAConnect core package.
+This is the HEPTAconnect core package.
 Here are all processes and entrypoints combined.
 Read more under [Overview](../heptaconnect-docs).